CloudM-Migrate/documentation/Engineering-Reference/M365SourceAO.md

 Choose whether the document should be shared as per the source file ACLs if they can be resolved to email addresses (see documentation).

-Change Conditions: Select 'No Sharing' to prevent the migration of file/folder permissions or 'Share Documents and Send Notifications' to migrate permissions *and* send email notifications to recipients.
+Change Conditions: Select 'No Sharing' to prevent the migration of file/folder permissions other than the owner or 'Share Documents and Send Notifications' to migrate permissions *and* send email notifications to recipients.

 ### Default Document Library Name <a name="defdoclibnam"></a>
 {: .no_toc }